 Year round Events

-Cotuit Center for the Arts and the Woods Hole Film Festival are pleased to present a new monthly series of film screenings in the Center’s main theater.
+Cotuit Center for the Arts and the Woods Hole Film Festival are pleased to present film screenings in the Center’s main theater.
 Consistent with our mission, the Festival collaborates with other organizations to expand the community support for film on Cape Cod.
 The Woods Hole Film Festival and Cotuit Center for the Arts are thrilled to be collaborators and look forward to bringing important independent film programming to this great space throughout the year.

 Dinner is served from 5:30 pm – 7:00 p.m. and the screening begins at 7:30 pm.
 Reservations are required.
 Call (508) 548-8563 for reservations.
 When possible, the filmmakers will attend the screening.
 Woods Hole Film Festival patron discount available.
 Dinner & A Movie gift certificates make great gifts.
 For more information about Dinner & a Movie, contact the Woods Hole Film Festival at (508) 495-3456 or email@example.com.